brunns/github-actions-status-mac-menu-bar-spike/README.md

 If you'd prefer not to use [`xc` ](https://xcfile.dev/) as a task runner, [all command line tasks are defined below](#Tasks) and can be run from the command line.

+## Usage

+Left-clicking will take you to the last workflow run.
+Right-clicking takes you to the main page for the repository.
+Control-clicking will re-run failed jobs, if any.
+Option-clicking takes you to the actor who triggered the run, and command-clicking takes you to the commit which triggered the run.

 ## GitHub authentication

 To run or build this application, you will need to register a